Onychectomy: History of Legal bans in the US

-The veterinarian-run, nonprofit organization Paw Project maintains a list of veterinary hospitals and clinics that will not offer declawing.

 Ethical viewpoints on declawing in the US

 Declawing is widely practiced but ethically controversial within the American veterinary community.
-Some American and Canadian veterinarians endorse the procedure, while some have criticized and refused to perform it.
 Two animal protection organizations in the U.S., the Humane Society of the United States and the American Society for the Prevention of Cruelty to Animals, discourage the procedure.
 The Humane Society of the United States has supported legislation banning or restricting declawing.

 Multiple surveys and polls taken from 2011 reveal that the majority of U.S. cat owners are against declawing, believing the practice to be cruel.
 These surveys also suggest that the U.S. public believes that the majority of veterinarians who perform declawings only do so because it is a lucrative practice.
-The founder and director of the nonprofit Paw Project, Dr. Jennifer Conrad, was presented with the 2019 Gordon Stull Lifetime Achievement Award by the Humane Society Veterinary Medical association for her dedication to the ban of cat declawing.
-The Paw Project’s stated mission is to educate the public about the painful and crippling effects of feline declawing, to promote animal welfare through the abolition of the practice of declaw surgery, and to rehabilitate cats that have been declawed.
-The Paw Project has over forty veterinarian directors representing states and provinces in the US and Canada.

 Opposition to attempts to ban or restrict declawing has come from veterinary trade organizations, such as the California Veterinary Medical Association.
 On the other hand, the American Veterinary Medical Association states that declawing "should be considered only after attempts have been made to prevent the cat from using its claws destructively or when its clawing presents a zoonotic risk for its owner(s)."
 Surveys suggest that 95% of declaw surgeries are done to protect furniture.